SushantGhadge2002/Capstone_Project-/Part 1 — Data Engineering, SQL Querying & Exploratory Analysis/README.md

 * Understand the assignment requirements.
 * Clarify Python, Pandas, SQL, and scikit-learn syntax.
-* Understand and resolve coding errors.
+* Understand and coding errors.
 * Improve the structure, grammar, and formatting of the project documentation and README.

 ### Google Search